outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

       - attributes of an object contain information about other structures/functions of the object
         - 'is an object strong' translates to the question 'does the object have functions that enable it to execute tasks at high performance'
         - the 'strong' attribute refers to a net effect of the set of structures (its functions) that fulfills a metric (like high performance) relating to a state that the host object can occupy consistently, making it an identifying quality (attribute), while not required to remain in that state (can be a variable attribute, with multiple potential values)
+        - if a system works well or is efficient, it may fulfill the attribute 'strong', which means that any structures of efficiency/high-functioning (like aligned benefits/costs or aligned intents/incentives or reused functions) may be assignable to the concept of 'strong', given that those can be components/inputs of strength

       - attribute types like input/output, descriptive/identifying/differentiating, abstract, causal, constant/variable/parameter, dependency/requirement, type attributes, etc
       - structurally, attribute can be represented as information flows like inputs/outputs, as emergent characteristics like additional ways to change (adding color or sound to a structure or additional embedded structures like a field/scaffold/layer)

     - object definition:
       - objects can be represented as a set of structures (like limits isolating change or vectors of change) that identify unique or isolatable objects, which act as a cohesive set of components (attributes/functions/sub-objects), or represented by context, given its position on a structure like a network, depicting its relative position to other objects
       - objects have boundaries differentiating them from other objects, containing their functions/attributes/sub-objects if present